 There are many benefits that can come with email marketing for your startup.
 Every little promotion can help boost your company’s presence online and that includes regular emails sent to your mailing list.

-Most email marketing tools are free to use and so it can reduce the overall costs that a startup can face when running their organization.
-The fewer expenditures you have in those initial few months to a year can help provide more stability for the future.
+Most email marketing tools are free to use and so they can reduce the overall costs that a startup can face when running their organization.
+If you can maintain fewer expenditures in those initial few months to a year, this can help provide more stability for the future.

 Helps build a community

 Email marketing is a personable way of communicating with your customers and those leads who might be closer to converting into a sale.
 With regular newsletters, you can help build a community of followers that are loyal to your brand.
 In this modern-day where competition is rife, it’s important to have those core followers that’ll continually push your business into the spotlight.

 With newsletters, they provide a platform for your startup to get across an important message to your users.
 Whether it’s to boost customer sales or to provide upcoming news about the brand and where it’s going or what it’s up to currently, this all adds to a more personable relationship with your customers.